Our resources are organised into topics or stations on a map or tubemap showing the connections between them.

 Our About page contains a video explaining our philosophy, and an overview of our team.

 The Your mathematical classroom area of the site is accessible from the More menu and has been coloured purple to distinguish it from the rest of the site, as well as having its own menu once inside this area.
 It contains support for using our resources in the classroom as well as professional development opportunities.
-This includes the Bundles page, which contains small collections of resources that have a particular focus or goal, our Resources in action page, which provides detailed teacher support for a handful of resources, our blog, upcoming and recorded webinars and information about our Champions programme.
+This includes the Bundles page, which contains small collections of resources that have a particular focus or goal, our Resources in action page, which provides detailed teacher support for a handful of resources, our blog, upcoming and recorded webinars, a courses page, and information about our Champions programme.

 The resources have been designed to be used flexibly in the classroom.